-Instructor assignments are made by Associate Director Brandon Kawa.
+Instructor assignments are made by the IGPE Director.
 Adjunct instructors are asked to refrain from suggesting or scheduling upcoming courses with site coordinators as this creates confusion and can disrupt our scheduling cycle.

 Under normal circumstances, an adjunct instructor may be scheduled for a maximum of two courses for any cohort.
 This policy is in place to ensure instructional variety.
-Exceptions must be approved by Director Lovorn or Associate Director Kawa prior to scheduling any course.
+Exceptions must be approved by the IGPE Director prior to scheduling any course.

-Any student undergoing professional reassignment, planning a move, or encountering any other unforeseen circumstances likely to disrupt program continuation should be referred to IGPE Advisement Coordinator Nicole Calamunci.
-Adjunct instructors are not to act as advisor or make arrangements to continue with the student as an independent study without prior approval from Advisement Coordinator Calamunci.
+Any student undergoing professional reassignment, planning a move, or encountering any other unforeseen circumstances likely to disrupt program continuation should be referred to the IGPE Advisement Coordinator.
+Adjunct instructors are not to act as advisor or make arrangements to continue with the student as an independent study without prior approval from the Advisement Coordinator.

-Director Lovorn or Associate Director Kawa should be kept informed of course administration decisions or changes in course dates or schedules.
+The IGPE Director should be kept informed of course administration decisions or changes in course dates or schedules.
 The site coordinator should also be kept informed of these developments.